tiwahusoftware/tiwahusoftware.github.io/apps/live-music-access/index.md

 ## Reviews

+> _The one reason I hang onto the old windows phone._

 > _Great app for listening to a lot of good live music recordings from a wide range of bands._

 > _The best live music app, I have come across._

 > _Best app ever works like nobody's business waited for a long time for this_

+> _Amazing app, has so many live concerts, something I've been looking for for a long time_

+> _I love this app_

+> _Excellent app!
+Add a Windows Desktop version and you get the fifth star!_

+> _All ALO, all moe. all day, everywhere.
+This program is what makes the interwebs the best invention.
+Ever.* *some minor exceptions like microwave ovens, Hot Pockets and legal bud._

+> _Love the UI.
+Cool way to listen to free live music.
+Random button is nice._

 ## Version Highlights